elastic/ecctl/docs/ecctl_deployment_traffic-filter_show.md

 ```
   -h, --help                   help for show
-      --include-associations   Optional flag to include a list of resources that are associated to the ruleset
+      --include-associations   Optional flag to include all associated resources
 ```

 ### Options inherited from parent commands